r49okamoto/startup/README.md

 This is Okamotos Git Training

 # What is this project?
-this project for github testing.
+this project for github testing and practice.